 More Heavy Vinyl Commentaries and Reviews

-There is a story behind how I got my mitts of this particular Heavy Vinyl pressing.
+There is an interesting story behind how I got my mitts of this particular Heavy Vinyl pressing.

 Months ago a fellow contacted us to buy some of our Hot Stamper pressings.
 We sent him one or two, and he soon wrote back to say he was not happy with the sound.
 We exchanged emails with him on a number of occasions, trying to rectify the situation and get him records he would be happy with.